Santa Ana, California Population 2020

 Santa Ana is a city located in the state of California.
 More specifically, it is located in Orange County, where it serves as the county seat.
-It is the most populous city in the county and is the 57th most populous in the nation, with the most recent estimates putting the population at 334,217.
-It is also one of the most densely populated cities in the United States, and it has also been ranked as one of the safest cities in the US.
+It is the most populous city in the county, and it is the 57th most populous in the nation, with the most recent estimates putting the population at 332,725.
+Santa Ana is also one of the most densely populated cities in the United States, and it has also been ranked as one of the safest cities in the US.

 Santa Ana History